microsoft/qsharp/katas/content/complex_arithmetic/index.md

 * Modulus operator
 * Imaginary exponents
 * Polar representation
 If you need to look up some formulas quickly, you can find them in this [reference sheet](https://github.com/microsoft/QuantumKatas/blob/main/quickref/qsharp-quick-reference.pdf).

 If you are curious to learn more, you can find more information at [Wikipedia](https://en.wikipedia.org/wiki/Complex_number).

-This notebook has several tasks that require you to write Python code to test your understanding of the concepts.
-If you are not familiar with Python, [this tutorial](https://docs.python.org/3/tutorial/index.html) is a good introduction to the language.
+This notebook has several tasks that require you to write Q# code to test your understanding of the concepts.
+If you are not familiar with Q#, [this tutorial]() is a good introduction to the language.

 @[section]({ "id": "complex_arithmetic__algebraic_perspective", "title": "Algebraic Perspective" })